JakeSteam/blog-programming/_posts/2022-04-25-chasing-100-percent-crash-free-users-on-mobile.md

 ### Amazing effort to reward ratio

 Finally, crash fixing (at least on Android) is often pretty easy.
 There are absolutely times when a single crash can take weeks, but in my experience almost all crashes are easy fixes.
-Maybe a value is unexpectedly null, maybe a variable can take longer than expected to initialise, issues like this can often take longer to write the PR than fix!
+Maybe a value is unexpectedly null, maybe a variable can take longer than expected to initialise, issues like this can often take longer to write the PR than fix.

 Because of this, a few hours a week of my time has significantly improved the app experience for tens or hundreds of thousands of users.
 It's somewhat sobering to consider that my almost hobbyist crash fixing could easily have made my employers more money than any major new feature / improvement I've actively developed!